You’ve seen cool pictures where someone shows what they’ve made by casting epoxy resin. And you want to do it too.

 Looking for more help with epoxy resin casting?

-It’s why I wrote the book, Resin Fundamentals.
-For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in fifteen years of creating with resin.
-Buy the book now and get a download link to your email in minutes.
+It’s why I wrote the ebook, Resin Fundamentals.
+For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in seventeen years of creating with resin.
+Buy the PDF book now and get a download link to your email in minutes.